arrayfire/arrayfire/docs/pages/indexing.md

 ## Indexing using af::array

 You can also index using other af::array objects.
-ArrayFire performs a cartesian product of the input arrays.
+ArrayFire performs a Cartesian product of the input arrays.

 \snippet test/index.cpp index_tutorial_array_indexing